ojokne/engineering-day-book/SEPTEMBER.md

 *End of day*
 - Need to read about buffers and bytes, it has been very challenging following the draft pr and then taking over it, it is still very confusing for me

+# Wednesday 24 September 2025

+*Highlight*: Created draft PR https://github.com/BlueWallet/BlueWallet/pull/8089 that is about moving from Buffer to Uint8Array
+- The github CI failed and I was not able to fix it.
+Issue is it cant find some function that is exported
+- Requested the author of base draft PR I used to help suggest solutions

+*End of day*
+- Finalize report

+# Thursday 25 September 2025

+*Highlight*
+- Finished working on and submitted my monthly report
+- Author of the draft PR fixed the issue that was causing the CI to fail
+- it was a missing type
+- Converted my draft PR to be reviewed

+*End of day*
+- Need to start reading about FDroid issue
+- Prepare to give a talk during bitdevs kampala